 Reasonable Accommodations include but are not limited to:

-If you are experiencing discrimination due to a disability or medical condition, contact the renowned disability discrimination attorneys at Kokozian Law Firm, APC.
-323-857-5900, or Contact us via our online form.
+If you are experiencing discrimination due to a disability or medical condition, contact the experienced disability discrimination attorneys at Kokozian Law Firm, APC at 323-857-5900, or Contact us via our online form.
 Ask about our free initial consultation.
 We advance all costs.
 No recovery, no fee.